Menu

 How to sue a drunk driver

 If you’ve been in an accident due to someone else’s drinking, here is everything you need to know about how to sue a drunk driver.
-According to the Texas Department of Transportation, a driver is legally intoxicated when their blood alcohol concentration (BAC) reaches 0.08% — but they are breaking the law as soon as drugs or alcohol affect their driving regardless of where their BAC is.
+According to the Texas Department of Transportation, a driver is legally intoxicated when their blood alcohol concentration (BAC) reaches 0.08% — but they are breaking the law as soon as drugs or alcohol affect their driving regardless of how high their BAC is.

 If you or a loved one were injured by a drunk driver, the at-fault driver could be liable for damages such as current and future medical bills as well as current and future earnings if your injuries have affected your work.
 In some cases, you may also be liable for damages related to your pain and suffering and mental anguish.